Satarō Fukiage

 Satarō Fukiage (吹上 佐太郎, Fukiage Satarō) was a Japanese rapist and serial killer.
 He killed at least seven girls.
 He murdered his first victim in 1906, and killed six girls between 1923 and 1924.
 He was tried for three out of six cases, but his exact number of victims is unknown.

 He raped a number of women besides the murder victims and according to one theory, he raped 93 girls and about 100 women.
 Some estimates say he raped more than 100 women.

 Early life

 He was born in Shimogyō-ku, Kyoto.
 His family forced him to work at the age of eight.
-He frequently changed jobs.
-At the age of 11, he had sex with a girl about 17 years old, for which he lost his job.
-At 12, he was arrested for theft.
+His father was a heavy drinker and he would have sex in front of his children.
+Influenced by this, Satoru began fondling his younger sister's genitals from the age of seven.
+He frequently changed jobs due to his habit of running off with his wages, which led to him regularly being fired.
+At the age of 11, while working at a weaving shop, he was molested by a female coworker about 17 years old, for which he lost his job.
 Fukiage learned kana and math during the two months he spent in jail.
 He was arrested again for theft soon after his release, but learned classical Chinese while in jail the second time.

 Fukiage had sex with a 54-year-old woman at the age of 17.
 He later raped the woman's 11-year-old daughter and some other girls in their neighborhood.